 According to the Israeli Companies Law, the role of the board of directors is to formulate a company's policy and to supervise the chief executive officer and his acts.
-The management of our company is vested in our chief executive officer, who is appointed by our board of directors.
 According to our articles of association, our chief executive officer has the power to appoint our other executive officers who, together with our chief executive officer, are responsible for our day-to-day management.
 The board of directors may exercise any power of the company which was not assigned to another organ of the company by law or by the articles of association.
 The executive officers have individual duties as determined by our chief executive officer and board of directors.